aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/_index.md

 #### **Charting Objects**

-Aspose.Cells provides a special set of classes in the [**Aspose.Cells.Charts**](https://reference.aspose.com/cells/nodejs-cpp/aspose.cells.charts) module used to create the charts supported by Aspose.Cells.
-These classes are used to create **charting objects**, which act as the chart building blocks.
 The charting objects are listed below:

 - Series, a single data series in a chart.
 - Axis, a chart's axis.